ADVANTICS/documentation/products/adm-pc-bi25/docs/7_Firmware_Overview.md

 CAN bus termination is necessary for correct operation.
 To ensure stable communications and good noise margin, no more or less than two termination resistors should be present on the CAN bus, ideally at each end of the chain.
 If the CAN bus is branched, the termination resistors should be placed at the two points farthest away in the chain, and unterminated branches should be kept at minimum length.

-The power module contains an on-board CAN termination resistor per each CPT connector, which can be activated by bridging pins 6 and 3 of the CPT connector with a simple wire (shown on the chaining diagram).
+The power module contains an on-board CAN termination resistor per each communication plug, which can be activated by bridging pins 6 and 3 of the CPT connector with a simple wire (shown on the chaining diagram).
 The wire used to bridge pins 6 and 3 should be as short as possible to minimize noise pickup, less than 5 cm.

 ### Interlock Line